-Late penalties: If the log sheet is late, a mark of zero will be recorded.
+Late penalties: If the log sheet is submitted late, a mark of zero will be recorded.

 3.2 The end-of-module report (32%)

 Late penalties: For every day that the report is late, 5 out of 100 will be deducted until 0 is reached

 Fourth Year MSci/MEng students can only enrol in the extended version of the module.
 This has an additional learning outcome: demonstrate an understanding of educational research as it pertains to Computer Science.
 This is assessed by an additional 1000 words in the end-of-module report which reports on and discusses a published piece of work from the area of computer science pedagogy.
 I will make suggestions and help with the selection.
 This part of the report will contribute 10% to the module mark while the 1000 words section that is common with the BSc version of the module will contribute 22%.

 3.4 Teacher-mentor report (20%)

 As noted previously, a report will be written by the teacher-mentor.
 This will take place after you have completed your school-based half days.
 Questions which the teacher-mentor is expected to answer include the following:

 4. Classroom resources